Reading: Reading comprehension

 Individuals with reading comprehension difficulties are commonly described as poor comprehenders.
 They have normal decoding skills as well as a fluid rate of reading, but have difficulty comprehending text when reading.
 The simple view of reading holds that reading comprehension requires both decoding skills and oral language comprehension ability.

-Increasing vocabulary knowledge, listening skills and teaching basic comprehension techniques may help facilitate better reading comprehension.
+Increasing vocabulary knowledge, listening skills, and teaching basic comprehension techniques may help facilitate better reading comprehension.
 It is suggested that students receive brief, explicit instruction in reading comprehension strategies in the areas of vocabulary, noticing understanding, and connecting ideas.

-Scarborough's Reading Rope also outlines some of the essential ingredients of reading comprehension.
+Scarborough's Reading Rope and The active view of reading model also outline some of the essential ingredients of reading comprehension.

-Radio Reading Service
+Radio reading service

-In some countries, a radio reading service provides a service for blind people and others who chose to hear newspapers, books, and other printed material read aloud, typically by volunteers.
+In some countries, a radio reading service provides a service for blind people and others who choose to hear newspapers, books, and other printed material read aloud, typically by volunteers.
 An example is Australia's Radio Print Handicapped Network with stations in capital cities and some other areas.

-Reading achievement: national and international reports

-The following organizations measure and report on reading achievement in the United States and internationally: